HomeSite Map

 (Carl Perkins)

 Just like Ringo, George Harrison had his share of fans.
 And also like Ringo, George wasn't an accomplished songwriter as of 1964.
-His very first composition, "Don't Bother Me," earned a place on their second album "With The Beatles" in November of 1963 (as well as the historic American album "Meet The Beatles!"), but he described himself as "so lazy" in an interview with journalist Larry Kane when asked about future compositions.
+His very first composition, "Don't Bother Me," earned a place on their second album "With The Beatles" in November of 1963 (as well as the historic American album "Meet The Beatles!"), but he described himself as "so lazy" in an interview with journalist Larry Kane in his book "Ticket To Ride" when asked about future compositions.
 He had written a song entitled "You Know What To Do," the demo of which can now be found on the "Anthology 1" album, but it was dropped from consideration for their next album "Beatles For Sale."

 Being under pressure to fulfill their recording deadline to release a new Beatles album by the end of the year, as well as to include a song to feature George as lead vocalist, John and Paul dismissed the idea of writing a song for him as they had done on their last album (see "I'm Happy Just To Dance With You").
 Instead, George opted to choose a cover song that he liked to sing.
 This ended up being a no-brainer.